CCHS-FIRST-Robotics/Training/README.md

 # Training
 ## Motors, Motor Controllers, and Motor Encoders
  - Kraken
  - Falcon500
  - NEO
  - CIM
  - TalonFX
  - SparkMAX
  - CANCoder
  - CANAndMag
+## CAN bus
+ - Setting CAN IDs
 ## VendorDeps
  - How to import them
 ## Intro to Main, Robot, and Robotcontainer
  - InstantCommands
-## Using Driverstation and AdvantageScope
+## Using Driverstation, AdvantageScope, and Phoenix Tuner X
  - Deploying Code
  - Graphing with AdvantageScope